-We will take reasonable steps to keep your personal information safe from loss, unauthorised activity, or other Personal information is held on secure servers located in the US, in data centres that are SOC 1, SOC 2 and ISO 270001 certified.
+We will take reasonable steps to keep your personal information safe from loss, unauthorised activity, or other Personal information is held on secure servers located in Australia, in data centres that are SOC 1, SOC 2 and ISO 270001 certified.
 The data centres have round-the-clock security, automatic fire detection and suppression, fully redundant power systems, and strict controls for physical access.

 Data held cannot be seen by anyone outside of First AML.
 Data is encrypted when it is sent to and from our servers, as well as when it is at rest.
 To protect data in transit, 256-bit SSL/TLS encryption is used.
 At rest, data is protected using 256-bit AES encryption.